KxSystems/docs/docs/basics/application.md

 ---
 title: Application, projection, and indexing | Basics | kdb+ and q documentation
 description: Everything in q is a value and almost everything can be applied to some other values.
-Projection (or currying) is a partial application in which one or more values is bound.
+Projection (or currying) is a partial application in which one or more values are bound.
 author: Stephen Taylor
 ---
 # Application, projection, and indexing